her/enlighten/README.md

-# Enlighten - A colorscheme.
+# Enlighten - A Colorscheme.

 Currently a work in progress.